Skip to content

 London · UK-wide · W1W 5PF Reg 1160575 Registered charity Official website Charity Commission register

-MERMAIDS is a registered charity (no. 1160575) working in children & youth across the United Kingdom.
+Mermaids is a registered charity (no. 1160575) working in health across the United Kingdom.
 Its latest Charity Commission filing directs 89% of spending to charitable activities, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈8% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

 In short: MERMAIDS has a Clarity Score of 0/100 — Charity Commission statutory inquiry in progress.

-MERMAIDS has a Clarity Score of 0 out of 100 on CharityCompare (0 stars, Not rated).
+Mermaids has a Clarity Score of 0 out of 100 on CharityCompare (0 stars, Not rated).
 Charity Commission registration number 1160575.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £1.8m, with 89% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2025: total income £1.3m, with 89% of expenditure on charitable activities.
 Accounts filing: up to date.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .